Part 2: Lyrics

 Songs sometimes include punctuation in lyrics.
 The ones that I would like to highlight are question marks, exclamation points, and periods/full-stops.

-Generally speaking, you should not include these punctuation in the song.
+Generally speaking, you should not include these punctuation in the song (commas are fine).
 This is mainly a stylistic choice, and there may be songs where punctuation is appropriate.
 I also generally keep punctuation in if there is a spoken dialogue part in the song.

 Paragraph breaks are useful for your own readability.
 For example, when you copy paste lyrics from Google, paragraph breaks are lost, making the lyrics and individual sections harder to read or dinstinguish.
 However, they don't actually have any impact on the chart.
 Only line breaks do, since karaoke is shown two lines at a time (the current line being sung and the upcoming line).